brftherese/ircAndroid/RELEASING.md

 - Upload the APK and SHA256 checksum as workflow artifacts and as GitHub release assets (creating/updating the release for the tag)

 Use `workflow_dispatch` when you want to rebuild an existing tag (e.g., after fixing secrets) without pushing a new commit.

+> **Note:** The keystore decode step now always runs so a missing/blank `RELEASE_KEYSTORE_B64` secret fails fast instead of silently skipping the signing setup.
+Double-check the secret before triggering the workflow.